Seifu Tura Abdiwak wins 2021 Chicago Marathon - NewsBreak

 Seifu Tura Abdiwak wins 2021 Chicago Marathon

-CHICAGO (AP) — Seifu Tura Abdiwak of Ethiopia and Ruth Chepngetich of Kenya won Sunday in the return of the Chicago Marathon, which was scrapped last year amid the coronavirus pandemic.
+CHICAGO — Seifu Tura Abdiwak of Ethiopia and Ruth Chepngetich of Kenya have won in the return of the Chicago Marathon, which was scrapped last year amid the coronavirus pandemic.
+Abdiwak finished in 2 hours, 6 minutes, 12 seconds.
+Galen Rupp was second in 2:06:35, followed by Kenya’s Eric Kiptanui with a time of 2:06:51.
+Chepngetich took the women’s race, finishing in 2:22:31.
+Emma Bates of the U.S. was second at 2:24:20.
+Around 35,000 runners competed in the 26.2-mile event.
+Organizers canceled last year’s event due to health concerns for runners, spectators and volunteers.fox2now.com

 Comments / 0